Skip to content

 The three categories of dehumanising comparisons or metaphors in Clause (a) are drawn from Maynard and Benesch (80), and fleshed out with further examples from tech company policies (refer to Meta for example).

-Clause (b) is derived from Maynard and Benesch (80).
+• Clause (b) is derived from Maynard and Benesch (80).

-Clause (c) is derived from Haslam (258).
+• Clause (c) is derived from Haslam (258).

-Clauses (d) and (e) are elements of dangerous speech that Maynard and Benesch refer to as ‘threat construction’ and ‘guilt attribution’ respectively (81).
-However, Abdalla, Ally and Jabri-Markwell’s work shows how such conceptions are also dehumanising, as they assume a group operates with a single mindset, lacking independent thought or human depth (using Haslam’s definition), and combine with ideas that Muslims are inherently violent, barbaric, savage, or plan to infiltrate, flood, reproduce and replace (like disease, vermin)(15).
+However, Abdalla, Ally and Jabri-Markwell’s work shows how such conceptions are also dehumanising, as they assume a group operates with a single mindset, lacking independent thought or human depth (using Haslam’s framing), and combine with ideas that Muslims are inherently violent, barbaric, savage, or plan to infiltrate, flood, reproduce and replace (like disease, vermin)(15).
 The same study found that the melding and flattening of Muslim identities behind a threat narrative through headlines over time was a dehumanisation technique (17).
 Demographic invasion theory-based memes (9) or headlines that provided ‘proof’ for such theory (20) elicited explicit dehumanising speech from audiences.

 Maynard and Benesch write, ‘Like guilt attribution and threat construction, dehumanization moves out-group members into a social category in which conventional moral restraints on how people can be treated do not seem to apply’ (80).

-Clauses (f), (h), (i) are drawn from the ‘‘Hallmarks of Hate’, which were endorsed by the Supreme Court of Canada in Saskatchewan (Human Rights Commission) v.
+Clauses (f), (h), (i) are drawn from the ‘‘Hallmarks of Hate”, which were endorsed by the Supreme Court of Canada in Saskatchewan (Human Rights Commission) v.
 Whatcott 2013 SCC 11, [2013] 1 S.C.R.
-467. These Hallmarks of Hate were developed after reviewing a series of successful judgements involving incitement of hatred to a range of protected groups.
+467. These Hallmarks of Hate were developed after reviewing a series of successful judgments involving incitement of hatred to a range of protected groups.
 These clauses were tested using Haslam’s definitional frame for the denial of intrinsic human qualities.

 Clauses (f) (‘criminal’) and (g) are drawn from harmful characterisations cited in the Uluru Statement of the Heart.